-How Early Can You Feel Baby Flutters?
+When Can You Feel Your Baby Move?

 What Is Quickening in Pregnancy?

 The first time you feel your baby move in pregnancy is sometimes known as quickening.
 But it’s important to know that foetal movement is much more complex, and that your little one is certainly moving around more than you know!
 Quickening is when you first feel the movement, not the first time it occurs.
+Your baby may start moving around in the womb at about 12 weeks, but you probably won't be aware of any activity at this early stage as your baby is still very tiny.

-When Can You Feel Baby Move?
+When Do You Feel Your Baby Move?

-A common question about movement in pregnancy is ‘When do you feel your baby move?’
+A common question about movement in pregnancy is ‘When do you start feeling your baby move?’
 The timing of the first movements varies, but it may occur at around 20 weeks of pregnancy if this is your first baby.
-But, of course, everyone is different, so it’s perfectly normal to experience quickening earlier or later than 20 weeks in your pregnancy.
+But, of course, everyone is different, so it’s perfectly normal to experience quickening in pregnancy earlier or later than 20 weeks in your pregnancy.
+But how early you feel your baby move with your second pregnancy can be different, possibly closer to 16 weeks.
+If you’ve been pregnant before, you may be more aware of what those first baby movements feel like, and your second pregnancy symptoms might be a little different, such as feeling those movements slightly earlier than first-time parents.
+It's important to keep in mind that every pregnancy is unique, so you may feel your little one move sooner or later than others.
+If you have any concerns or questions about your baby's movements, consult your midwife or GP for more advice.

 What Does Baby Movement Feel Like?